JetBrains/marketplace-docs/topics/marketplace-general/semver.md

 * [Regex101 sandboxes](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string)
 * An online checker, [for example](https://jubianchi.github.io/semver-check)

+SemVer is turned on by default for all new plugins.
+However, you can manually turn it on for your existing plugin if its versions already match the rules.
 To turn on SemVer for your plugin, tick the **SemVer Only** option on the plugin page:

 ![SemVer Only](semver_ui.png)